CDCgov/NEDSS-Infrastructure/terraform/aws/modules/development/sftp/README.md

-# HL7 SFTP Transfer Family Pipeline
+# Terraform AWS Module: development/sftp

+## Description

-This Terraform module sets up a SFTP service to load/validate/split/queue hl7 messages using AWS Transfer Family, S3, Lambda, DynamoDB, and SNS.
+This module is used to deploy and configure NBS7 development resources for an SFTP service to load/validate/split/queue hl7 messages using AWS Transfer Family, S3, Lambda, DynamoDB, and SNS.

 ---

 ## TODO:

 - fix homedir to include server name, when users added manually we pick the bucket and the site name populates
 - fix service managed accounts to use passwords from secrets manager, they should allow them automagically when naming convention is correct
 - name resources with a prefix or some way identify, not intended to be PART of core install but we MIGHT find cases of adding to full deployment
 - test lambdas and workflow using lambdas, create zip
 - data calls see comments in https://github.com/CDCgov/NEDSS-Infrastructure/pull/198

 ---